BatuhanGunes/Service-And-Transporting/README.md

 # TransportingDataBase
-Service and transporting database interface
+Service and transporting interface and database

+Used technologies:
+-MSSQL
+-C#